Alyssa Zayas was born to wear a hard hat.

 She remembers the times she and her younger brother, Kyle, woke up at 3 a.m. to go with their dad to pick up backhoes for Zayas Excavating, the family business.
 The kids usually spent the day in the front office with their grandmother, Sharon Zayas.

 "They never pushed me to go into construction," she says of her family.
 "My grandpa would say, 'You need to go to school and get a job with good benefits,' but he never said, 'You should go to school and then take over our company.' "

 Today, Alyssa Zayas is a project engineer with Sacramento's Swinerton Builders.
-She's currently working at the $39 million Sutter County Superior Courthouse under construction in Yuba City.
+She's currently working at the $39 million Sutter County Superior Courthouse under construction in Yuba City, and her next project is Swinerton's 16-story mixed-use/hotel tower, which will be built near the new downtown Sacramento arena.
 She manages the subcontractors responsible for doors, frames and hardware, elevators, ceilings and miscellaneous specialties such as high-density mobile storage, courtroom seating and landscape furnishings.

 "It's fun because it's the art of coordination," Zayas says.
 "People who aren't in construction would be amazed at the amount of communication and coordination between us, as the builder, and the architect, the owner and the rest of the design team.
 The information has to flow correctly through all of those people and get to our guys in the field actually doing the construction.